vcmi/VCMI.eu/additional/docs/faq.md

   - toc
 ---

-* Again, what is VCMI?
+* What is VCMI?

 > VCMI is a complete remake of Heroes of Might and Magic 3.
 It's a new engine built from the ground up, utilizing the original game's graphics, sound, and text assets.
 This allows VCMI to achieve near-perfect compatibility with the classic gameplay of Heroes 3 while offering the technical benefits of a modern engine.
 Everything in VCMI is rewritten from scratch, including game file loading, graphics rendering, AI, and core mechanics.
 The project aims to not only integrate popular features from beloved community mods like HotA, WoG, and HD Mod, but also explore exciting new possibilities in all aspects of the gameplay experience.

+* What does "VCMI" stand for?

+> VCMI is an acronym of the [Quenya](https://en.wikipedia.org/wiki/Quenya) phrase "Vinyar Callor Meletya Ingole", meaning "New Heroes of Might and Magic". <!-- https://forum.vcmi.eu/t/what-vcmi-stands-for/297/4 -->

 * What is the purpose of VCMI?
 Why to play or develop it if Heroes 3 already exists?